JL01111000/NN-Digit-Recognizer/README.md

 # nn-digit-recognizer

-A neural network implementation designed to perform multiclass classification on images of handwritten digits
+A neural network implementation designed to perform multiclass classification on images of handwritten digits.